Imposter/vscode-lua-vu/README.md

 - Incomplete implementation of parser against some of the EmmyLua [documentation](https://emmylua.github.io/) strings
 - Incomplete VU document processing will give wrong output for nested tables and nested arrays
+- Lua Lexer/Parser does not currently support Lua 5.4

 ## Changelog